Consider allowing JavaScript. Otherwise, you have to be proficient in

 }

-mods <- function(x, method = "linear", dw = FALSE, delta = 0.2) {
+<- function(x, method = "linear", dw = FALSE, delta = 0.2) {

-# last three pre-dose concentrations
+mods # last three pre-dose concentrations

-# model and 95% CI of slope
+x # model and 95% CI of slope

 if (method == "linear") {

-m <- lm(C ~ t, data = x)
+<- lm(C ~ t, data = x)

-a <- coef(m)[[1]]
+m <- coef(m)[[1]]

-ci <- confint(m, "t", level = 0.95)
+a <- confint(m, "t", level = 0.95)

-if (dw) dw.p <- dwt(m, reps = 1e4)$p
+ci if (dw) dw.p <- dwt(m, reps = 1e4)$p

-if (method == "power") {
+}if (method == "power") {

-m <- lm(log(C) ~ log(t), data = x)
+<- lm(log(C) ~ log(t), data = x)

-a <- exp(coef(m)[[1]])
+m <- exp(coef(m)[[1]])

-ci <- confint(m, "log(t)", level = 0.95)
+a <- confint(m, "log(t)", level = 0.95)

-if (dw) dw.p <- dwt(m, reps = 1e4)$p
+ci if (dw) dw.p <- dwt(m, reps = 1e4)$p

-# assess whether the CI contains zero
+}# assess whether the CI contains zero

 ifelse (sign(ci[1]) == sign(ci[2]), sig1 <- TRUE, sig1 <- FALSE)